I confess. I picked the book only for the intriguing title, and as it was long since I read a teen romance, I was fully geared up to read the e-book.

 First things first, that is a real cute, intriguing title.
 Next, as I have already said, the plot was actually good.
 But for even such a short book, I found it a little dragging.
 A YA novel with a love at first sight concept, you could actually make a lot of things happen, but nothing really happens.
 And best of all, even after the 300 odd pages I really did not know nor feel anything about the characters, come on at least you could have made me feel frustrated or irritated (that is actually easier).

-Oh and probably I was disconnected with Hadley as she was too shallow and self absorbed for me.
+I probably was disconnected with Hadley as she was too shallow and self absorbed for me, like most of the teenagers in the YA world.
 Nor with Oliver.
 He was quirky and witty but that was it.
 It is a cute plot with a non racy story (oh all that was happening within 24 hours, yet too slow for me) and superficial character building.
-Pick this YA if you like to read